stefanozanella/stefanozanella.github.com/source/_posts/2013-09-22-i-just-wanted-to-say-thanks.markdown

 time for people to (almost) self-organize (which also means that everybody could choose _where_ to do _what_), before and during the conference, changed the perspective of the whole week.
-So, many many thanks to Dajana, Alex, Florian, Guillermo, Fanny, Lucas, Josè, Mari - and a huge sorry to all who I'm forgetting or didn't know about, this thank is for you too!
+So, many many thanks to Dajana, Alex, Florian, Matthias, Guillermo, Fanny, Lucas, Josè, Mari - and a huge sorry to all who I'm forgetting or didn't know about, this thank is for you too!